Epic55/go_bank_app/readme.md

 #WHAT NEED TO DO:

-- add currency of balance
 - do several accounts for user
 - block account

 - look history of operations (topup, withdraw, transfers, payments)
-- add type of addiction to balance
+- add type of topup to balance

 - buy payments
 - history of payments